-In most countries the law requires employers to consider carefully, and then deal with, any health and safety risks for people working alone.
-Working Alone is synonymous with contractors and employees in isolated or remote locations but you can also be surrounded by 1000 people and be working alone.
+In most countries the law requires employers to manage any health and safety risks for people working alone.
+Working alone is synonymous with contractors and employees in isolated or remote locations but you can also be surrounded by many people and be working alone.

 When we think of lone workers we think of people isolated in remote areas but lone worker, by definition can include:

-- Contractors working inside occupied premises but in isolation of any close or direct supervision
+- Contractors working inside occupied premises but in isolation of direct supervision

 - Delivery workers